 About Jon Vidar

-Jon VidarJon Vidar is a freelance photographer who focuses on capturing moments and telling stories through new media and visual imagery.
+Jon VidarJon Vidar is a freelance photographer and digital strategist who focuses on capturing moments and telling stories through new media and visual imagery.

 Based out of Los Angeles, CA, Jon works regularly for the Associated Press with photos published by the New York Times, the Washington Post, the Chicago Tribune, USA Today and NEED Magazine.
-His work has received honors from Getty Images, the National Press Photographers Association, FotoweekDC, and Microsoft.
+His work has received honors from Getty Images, the National Press Photographers Association, FotoweekDC, Microsoft, and the New Media Institute.

-In 2009, Jon was chosen from more than 400 applicants to be one of eight fellows for the Academy for Alternative Journalism at Northwestern University's Medill School of Journalism and he has recently been invited to be one of 15 instructors at the Foundry Photojournalism Workshop in Istanbul, Turkey in June 2010.
-Jon has developed self-assigned projects spanning six continents, including work in Iraqi Kurdistan, Southeast Turkey, Rwanda, and Brazil.
-He is currently on a two-month assignment from Modern Overland producing content for a travel guide on South Africa.
+Jon will begin as an Adjunct Lecturer at the University of Southern California's Annenberg School for Communication and Journalism this Fall and has previously taught photography both domestically and abroad with the Foundry Photojournalism Workshop, the Online News Association, and The Tiziano Project.
+In 2009, Jon was chosen from more than 400 applicants to be one of eight fellows for the Academy for Alternative Journalism at Northwestern University's Medill School of Journalism.
+He has developed self-assigned projects spanning six continents, including work in Iraqi Kurdistan, Southeast Turkey, Rwanda, and Brazil.

 He holds a Master of Arts in Communication Management from USC's Annenberg School for Communication and Journalism.